-Permanent exhibits highlight the evolution of the valley.
-Learn about the Chumash culture, rancho period, artists, local businesses and more.
-Step inside our Sespe Wilderness Diorama to get a feel for the backcountry.
-We also have a sculpture garden in our front courtyard plus a large mosaic and Chumash garden behind the museum.
+Semi-permanent exhibits highlight the evolution of the valley.
+Learn about the Chumash culture, artists, local businesses and more.
+We also have a large sculpture in our front courtyard plus a mosaic and Chumash garden behind the museum.
 We're the perfect place to start, or expand, your knowledge of the valley.

 The museum is housed in the former St. Thomas Aquinas Catholic Church.
-The beautiful building is on the National Register of Historic Places.
+The beautiful 100+ year old building is on the National Register of Historic Places.

 A large painting by Jessie Arms Botke is always on view.
 It was originally part of a mural at the El Roblar Hotel.